-If the connection was successful you will see the following message:
+If the connection was successful you will see a success message.

-- Once you have successfully connected to your GitHub Enterprise account, click Next.
+- Once you have successfully connected to your GitHub Enterprise Server account, click Next.

 - Name your integration so you can identify the account you connected with.
 Click Create.

-- You have successfully created a new GitHub Enterprise integration.
+- You have successfully created a new GitHub Enterprise Server integration.

-- You can begin to import your repos by going to your repo import page.
-Click the repo import page link.
-To learn more about managing your new integration settings, see Manage integrations
+- To learn more about managing your new integration settings, see Manage integrations

 If you receive an error message when testing your connection during the setup process, check the following: